TIBCOSoftware/js-visualize/Readme.md

 Installing Jaspersoft
 ----------------------

- *Note: All fiddles in this guide are live and available to view before install*

  * Download the commercial edition of [JasperReport Server]
  * Use our [quick start guide] for installation and configuration

 Getting Started
 ---------------

- ### Live Fiddles
+ ### Fiddles

+ - Install Jaspersoft locally onto your system.

+ - Download this github repo onto your local web server.

+ - Import the jrs-export.zip file from the resources folder onto the JasperReport Server (admin > server settings > import).

+ - Run index.html from the pages folder to navigate and view the Visualize.js API code samples.

+ - Note: You'll want to be sure the fiddle you are running points to the location you have JRS installed for Visualize.js.
+	This is usually on localhost:8080 - "http://localhost:8080/jasperserver-pro/client/visualize.js"

- View and reuse the live Visualize.js API samples in this guide and(or) reference to your own [installation]
+ View and reuse the Visualize.js API samples in this guide and(or) reference to your own [installation]

  To use your own install change the following HTML in the fiddles...